HEAT and Data Protection

 The data is stored on our data management system, the Higher Education Access Tracker, a secure online portal.
-Neither your data, nor your child’s data, will be published as all research is done anonymously.
+No personal information will be published as all research is done anonymously.

 The data will be used to improve university outreach programmes with the aim of making access to higher education fair and accessible to all, regardless of background.

 Under the GDPR you have a right to request a copy of your personal data held by the University.
 The University is required to fulfil this request within 20 working days.